Keeping our beaches clean starts with you!

 Three reasons Adopt-a-Beach cleanups are kind of a big deal

 - Collected Data.
-Volunteers have collected nearly 20 years of cleanup data.
+Volunteers have collected 20 years of cleanup data.
 Scientists use Adopt-a-Beach data to study the sources of plastic pollution, and this information helps decision makers make the case for policies that protect the lakes.

 How it works